 *Boxcars don't have roof walks any more; they were outlawed because they were dangerous when a train is in motion.

 One day Uncle Bromley persuaded a man from the section gang to give my sister, my brother, and I a ride on his speeder.
+(Visible in several of the photos.)
 It was strictly against the rules, but he obliged.
 I guess there were no trains scheduled that day.

 We headed east across the river and started up through the cuts on the long grade toward Grano.
 At no time did our speed exceed twenty-five miles an hour.
 After the novelty of riding on one of these "putt-putt" cars wore off, and I began to look around, I noticed the local birds liked to land on the tracks between the rails and wait for our approach, flying off at the last second.
 I suppose they were trying to impress their lady friends with how brave they were.

 When we got within sight of Grano's Elevator (or was it a municipal water tower?)